Actors Guild of Nigeria

 The Actors Guild of Nigeria (AGN) is an umbrella union that regulates and represents the affairs of film actors in Nigeria and abroad.
-The Guild was officially registered in 1998 and the corporate headquarters is located at Suite 29, Block 2, N.C.A.C, Artiste Village, National Theatre, Iganmu - Lagos.
-The guild is headed by Emeka Rollas who has served as president since August 22, 2017.
-According to a 2019 speech by Rollas, the AGN has over 2 million registered members across 36 states and is the largest actors association in Africa.
+The Guild was officially registered in 1998 and the corporate headquarters is located at, Plot 125, Ficus Benjamin Street, Gaduwa Estate, Gudu District, FCT, Abuja with Liaison office at, Suite 29, Block 2, N.C.A.C, Artist village, Iganmu Lagos.
+The guild is headed by Abubakar Sanusi Yakubu who was sworn in as National President on December 29, 2025.
+AGN has over one million registered members across 36 states and is the largest actors association in Africa.

 The National Executive Council, overseen by the president, includes six vice presidents representing the different geopolitical zones of the country.
 The State Executive Council is responsible for the affairs of the chapters and each is headed by a chairman.
-As of July 2024, there are 14 state chapters.
+As of December 2025 there are 30 state chapters.